Bart Reijnen is the President of Airbus Helicopters, Inc. and Head of the North America region.

 Kevin graduated from the University of Texas School of Law in 1989 and earned a bachelor’s degree in English from Princeton University in 1986.
 He is a native of Dallas.

-He manages Quality operations at Airbus Helicopters North America facilities in Texas, Mississippi and Canada.
+John manages Quality operations at Airbus Helicopters North America facilities in Texas, Mississippi and Canada.
 Supply Chain Managers, Inspectors, Quality Engineers, and post-delivery support personnel are the driving force to maximize our Customer’s Experience with Airbus Helicopters North America.
 They ensure civil and military customers receive world-class quality products and supporting documentation from our Final Assembly Lines, MRO, and Completion Centers.

 John also oversees the Continuous Improvement staff of Industrial, Lean, and Manufacturing Engineers.
 Six Sigma problem solving tools are embedded in the fabric of Airbus Helicopters North America's customer driven culture.
 AHNA Quality oversees the AS9100 Quality Management Systems and FAA, DCMA, EASA, and Transport Canada Airworthiness and Certification approvals.